kanha321/Droid-Commander/README.md

 This application is intended **only for educational and ethical demonstration purposes**.
 Use responsibly and never operate on devices without explicit authorization.

 - **Root Access:** While all functionalities can technically be performed without root access if ADB is properly configured, **root access is intentionally required** to prevent misuse by unauthorized users.
-- **No APK Provided:** This repository does **not provide any pre-built APK files** to ensure it is used only by those who understand its purpose and risks.
 - **Security Note:** The app does **not include ADB setup instructions** to discourage unethical use.
 - **Warning:** Enabling developer options can pose serious security risks to device integrity and user privacy.